Doogan1/RemonAnalysis/README.md

 - **`analysis_type`**: Determines which analysis to run.
 Options:
   - `"knn"`: Runs the k-nearest neighbors analysis.
   - `"clustering"`: Runs clustering analysis.
+  - `"all_neighbors"`: Finds k-nearest neighbors of each county and saves to a csv.
 ---

 ### Standardization Settings (`standardization`)